opensearch-project/documentation-website/_field-types/metadata-fields/routing.md

 ## Routing to specific shards

-You can configure an index to route documents to a subset of shards rather than a single shard by using the `index.routing_partition_size` setting, as shown in the following example request:
+You can configure an index to route custom values to a subset of shards rather than a single shard.
+This is done by setting `index.routing_partition_size` at the time of index creation.
+With this setting, the formula for calculating the shard is `shard_num = (hash(_routing) + hash(_id)) % routing_partition_size) % num_primary_shards`.

+The following example request routes documents to one of four shards in the index:

 ```json
 PUT sample-index3